MITIGATING OUR IMPACT

 HARRISON POWER STATION ENVIRONMENTAL MEASURES

 All three units are equipped with low NOx burners and selective catalytic reduction (SCR) systems for removal of nitrogen oxides from the flue gases.
 The SCR systems transform nitrogen oxides into nitrogen, which becomes part of the ambient air and water.
-These systems remove at least 90 percent of nitrogen oxide emissions from the flue gas.
+These systems remove at least 90% of nitrogen oxide emissions from the flue gas.

-In addition, Harrison is equipped with electrostatic precipitators, which in conjunction with the scrubber remove 99 percent of the fly ash from flue gases.
+In addition, Harrison is equipped with electrostatic precipitators, which in conjunction with the scrubber remove 99% of the fly ash from flue gases.
 In addition, each of the two hyperbolic cooling towers reduce the temperature of approximately 270,000 gallons of water per minute.
 A plume of water vapor leaves the top of the tower while cooled water collects at the base where it is mixed with fresh water and recycled leachate to make up for evaporative losses of the water vapor leaving the tower.